Oleganda/Muster-logistic-website/README.md

 Users should be able to upload documents for a specified order.
 Supported document formats: .pdf and .docx.
 Drag and drop functionality possible.

-Methods: Mainly used npm-reactdropzone + videos on Youtube + ChatGPT for explanations of some moments
-Challenges: To structure everything.
-In the end it did not have a well structured component, it was hard to read.
-Had to do everything after

 2. Document Categorization: